jespino/mattermost-plugin-messages-queue/README.md

 # Mattermost Message Queue

-This plugin adds async messages delivery based on time or online status of the users throuh `/defer-post` and `/messages-queue` slash commands.
+This plugin adds async messages delivery based on time or online status of the users through `/defer-post` and `/messages-queue` slash commands.

 ## `/defer-post`